EasySensors/ButtonSizeNode/README.md

  - The Digital and Analog pins are 3.3 volts
  - Battery connector CR2032 240mAh
  - Dualoptiboot bootloader.
 Implements over the air (OTA) firmware update ability
- - You cat cut with scissors, sensors and battery holder part, if you need just controller and radio
+ - You can cut with scissors, sensors and battery holder part, if you need just controller and radio

 **Pin out:**